freedomofpress/securedrop-docs/docs/hardware.rst

 .. important::

-   SecureDrop 2.2.0 will be the last regular release of SecureDrop with support for Mac Mini hardware, and this section of the documentation will be removed from a future release.
+   SecureDrop 2.2.x will be the last release series with support for Mac Mini hardware, and this section of the documentation will be removed from a future release.
 If you are still using Mac Mini servers, you must move to a supported hardware platform as soon as possible to continue using SecureDrop.

 We previously recommended the 2014 Apple Mac Minis (part number MGEM2) for installing SecureDrop.
 These will soon be `officially obsolete <https://support.apple.com/en-us/HT201624>`__.
 Unfortunately